-• food • water • shelter • space

-These must be in the proper amounts and arrangement for each type of plant or animal, i. e. . too much water \underline{v} . too little water.
-Different animals have different needs for space, i. e. bear \underline{v} . ant frogs turtles birds beaver alder cattails tadpoles fish insects moose willow sandhill crane sedge water lily algae duck weed heron Canadian geese (encourage students to research additional plants and animals that live in wetlands) Wetlands contain the most biodiversity.
+• food • water • shelter • space These must be in the proper amounts and arrangement for each type of plant or animal, i. e... too much water v. too little water.
+Different animals have different needs for space, i. e. bear v. ant.
+Lots of different kinds of plants and animals live in a wetland habitat.
+Let's list some: birds beaver alder cattails frogs turtles tadpoles fish insects moose willow sandhill crane sedge water lily algae duck weed heron Canadian geese (encourage students to research additional plants and animals that live in wetlands) Wetlands contain the most biodiversity.
 Why?
 There are so many niches that animals can occupy in wetlands.